test-kitchen/kitchen-rackspace/README.md

     server_name: [A UNIQUE SERVER NAME]
     public_key_path: [PATH TO YOUR PUBLIC SSH KEY]
     rackspace_region: [A VALID RACKSPACE DC/REGION]
+    wait_for: [NUM OF SECONDS TO WAIT BEFORE TIMING OUT, DEFAULT 600]

 You also have the option of providing some configs via environment variables: